 Store and share photos online.

-Do you already have a Dropbox account for organising all of your important documents?
+Do you already have a Dropbox account for organizing all of your important documents?
 Did you know that it can also be adapted to store and share all of your photos and videos too?
-The service offers automatic synchronisation from a camera, smartphone or memory card whenever it is connected to the desktop application.
+The service offers automatic synchronization from a camera, smartphone, or memory card whenever it is connected to the desktop application.
 The various media can then be easily sorted into albums and Dropbox enables simple content management from one folder to another.
 Like with Google Photos, an image editing software is included.
 Your albums can also be shared with one or several recipients even if they don’t have a Dropbox account and all access can be password controlled.
-The Dropbox service is free but to have more than 2 TB of storage space, it will cost 10 euros monthly.
+The Dropbox service is free but to have more than 2 TB of storage space, will cost 10 euros monthly.

-Flickr is a platform that specialises in quality images and it is often used by photographers to enhance their work.
+Flickr is a platform that specializes in quality images and it is often used by photographers to enhance their work.
 It can also be used as an online photo library to store your images.
 The images are presented in film form but can also be sorted into albums, which you can make public or keep private for a closed network.
 Note: since January 2019, Flickr has limited its storage space to 1,000 photos per user.
 This amount of storage space is sufficient for occasional use but the limit can quickly be reached if it’s a service you wish to use more regularly.

 A gallery for the pros but also for photos of loved ones